How to sew straight: using a tiny presser foot can give remarkable results

 And now let’s see how we can topstitch along a seam made when we join 2 pieces of fabric together.

 Line up the white guide bar with the seam.
-Stitch at the close distance – 1 mm for example.
-And after that you can do the second line very easily.
+Stitch at a close distance – 1 mm for example.
+And after that, you can do the second line very easily.

 There are also other presser feet that can be used for the same purpose.
 They look a little bit different from the foot I have but it seems they work the same.
-And sometimes they even called differently (like Blind Stitch foot)
+And sometimes they even called differently (like Blind Stitch foot).
+Here is an example on a merchant’s site: blind stitch foot with guide, or the same thing at Amazon: blind stitch foot with guide.

 I have another presser foot that’s called Blind Stitch foot, but I use it for straight even topstitching also.

-The fabric guide is metal in this case but there is also a screw and you can move the metal guide with this screw and align it with the fabric edge.
+The fabric guide is metal in this case (there are variants with a plastic guide) and there is also a screw and you can move the metal guide with this screw and align it with the fabric edge.
 How to use this one?
-It’s exactly the same as with the previous one.
+It’s exactly the same as the previous one.

 Install it first.
 Lower the needle at the starting point.
 I want it to be 1 mm from the edge.
 Now align the guide with the fabric edge by turning the screw.
 Lower the foot and sew keeping the fabric edge along the guide.